santwer/Exporter/README.md

 ```
 If the Relation is already loaded it will not be affected.

-## Varibales
+## Variables

-It is Possible to set up variables which are not affected by the Model or Query.
+It is possible to set up variables which are not affected by the Model or Query.
 ```php
 use Santwer\Exporter\Processor\GlobalVariables;
 ...